fyne-io/docs.fyne.io/started/packaging.md

   * myapp.tar.gz that contains a folder structure starting at usr/local/ that a Linux user could expand to the root of their system.
   * myapp.exe (after the second build, which is required for a windows package) will have the icon and app metadata embedded.

-If you don't want to reduce the memory footprint of your application and you don't need debug symbols, you can add `-release` to the packge command
+If you want to reduce the memory footprint of your application and you don't need debug symbols, you can add `-release` to the packge command

 ```
 fyne package -os windows -icon myapp.png -release